patriciadraut/liferay-docs/en/deployment/articles-dxp/08-lcs/05-using-lcs/04-lcs-dashboard.markdown

 than one.
 You can also switch between projects from the user menu at the top right of the Dockbar.
 The project view contains a Status table that lists status messages for each server in your project.
 For example, a status message appears for a server when the server is offline.
-Status messages also appear for servers when fix packs are available, monitoring is unavailable, the patching tool is unavailable, or other events occur that relate to LCS.
+Status messages also appear for other events occur that relate to LCS.

 ![Figure 1: The LCS project view shows an overview of your LCS project.](../../../images-dxp/lcs-project-view.png)